Getting started with DXP

 1. Technical overview - kickoff

 When an order is provisioned, and you have received the service provisioning information from Episerver, a Customer Success project manager sets up a kickoff meeting.
-During this meeting, you go through DXC services, roles and responsibilities, and steps to successfully develop and launch to Production.
+During this meeting, you go through DXP services, roles and responsibilities, and steps to successfully develop and launch to Production.
 Information also includes expectations for communication, processes, and deadlines.

-In Episerver DXC Service, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Find index.
+In Episerver DXP, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Seach & Navigation index.
 See Introduction and Development considerations.

 Separate environments ensure that your websites have content that is developed and tested before it is viewed in public.
 See also Environments.

 - Integration environment.
 Involves the process of moving code and content between environments, such as from development to preproduction (UAT) to production, as part of a continuous deployment process.
 You can deploy Episerver solutions using methods supported by most development environments and tools.

 - Preproduction environment.
 A staging website where you test and assure quality of content before it is transferred to the production environment.